Aryan-2602/Convexia_demo/README.md

 10% Tissue Accumulation Penalty
 10% Structural Alerts Penalty
 Final score is clipped between 0 and 1 and rounded to two decimals.
+📈 MLflow Tracking
+All training and inference runs are tracked via MLflow:
+Parameters, metrics, and tags
+SHAP visualizations
+Confidence and disagreement scores
+Model artifacts (XGBoost binaries, input schema) Tracked locally in the mlruns/ directory.
+To launch the tracking UI:

+mlflow ui
-##  📌 Notes
+📌 Notes

-Logging is enabled both to console and file (logs/pipeline.log).
+Logging is enabled both to console and logs/pipeline.log SHAP plots are saved in outputs/shap/
-JSON filenames are uniquely generated using the compound's canonical SMILES.
-Stub models (e.g., mito, neuro, morpho) can be replaced by actual trained models.
-To retrain general toxicity models, run: bash python modules/general_toxicity.py
+JSON filenames are uniquely generated using the compound's canonical SMILES Stub models (e.g., mito, neuro, morpho) can be replaced by trained ones To retrain general toxicity models: python modules/general_toxicity.py

-##  👩‍🔬 Acknowledgements
+👩‍🔬 Acknowledgements

-TDC (Therapeutics Data Commons) for access to toxicity datasets RDKit for molecular featurization and alerting
+TDC for access to toxicity datasets
+RDKit for molecular featurization and alerting
-XGBoost for all classifier and regressor models
+XGBoost for all classifier/regressor models
+MLflow for experiment tracking
+Loguru for structured logging
+SHAP for explainability

-##  🧠 TODOs
+🧠 TODOs
 Replace stubbed models (mito, neuro, morpho, immune) with trained versions Add uncertainty quantification for all predictors Incorporate graph-based models and image-based inference where applicable Add Streamlit/Gradio frontend for live demos

-##  📬 Contact
+📬 Contact
 For issues, contributions, or collaborations, feel free to reach out!
+Let me know when you're ready to integrate Streamlit or visualize SHAP plots directly in the frontend — we can reuse everything from this README.